 Home care aims to help you live independently in your own home for as long as possible.
 To achieve this, you’ll have access to support services including:

-The cost of these services will be fully covered or subsidised by the government, depending on your income.
+The government will fully cover or subsidise the cost of these services, depending on your income.
 There are currently two government funded programs that deliver home-based support – the Commonwealth Home Support Programme (CHSP) for basic level support and the Home Care Package (HCP) for those with higher level of care needs.
 The Australian Department of Health has plans to merge these two programs into a single program called the Support at Home program, in the coming year or two.

 You can also pay privately for these services by finding Independent Support Workers through Mable.

-What is residential care, then?
-Residential care is there for people who need a higher level of care to meet their health and personal care needs, that might not be able to be provided in the home.
-It’s called residential aged care, of course, because it becomes your new residence.
+Residential care is for people who need a higher level of care to meet their health and personal care needs, that might not be able to be provided in the home.
+Where the person receives care becomes their new residence, hence the term residential care.
 Residential aged care homes are often called ‘residential aged care facilities’ or ‘nursing homes’.
 In some places they are called ‘assisted living facilities’.
-The cost of residential aged care is subsidised by the government, depending on how your needs are assessed.
+The government subsidises the cost of residential aged care, depending on how your needs are assessed.
 Learn more about how funding for residential care works.

 How do I decide between home care vs residential care?

 Your decision depends on what your support needs are.
-For instance, you might be living in an environment that is safe and easy for you to live in (eg. a lift in your building that makes it easy for you to go to the shops or a bathroom fitted with support to make it easy to use it).
+For instance, you might be living in a safe and easy environment (e.g. a lift in your building that makes it easy for you to go to the shops or a bathroom fitted with support to make it easy to use it).
 On the other hand, you might live in an environment that is harder for you to navigate (for example, a bathroom with slippery floors that can increase the risk of fall) or you have complex care needs that cannot be received if you live in, say, a remote region.

 Simply put, whether the best option for you is home care or residential care depends on the aged care assessment (ACAT).